sinzin91/tesseract-blog/content/posts/augmenting-human-intelligence-with-ai.md

 Creating a traditional backend to power an app like this without the use of LLMs would be highly non-trivial.

 ## "Prompt Engineering"

 Prompt engineering is process of designing effective prompts for large language models such as GPT.
-Effective prompts are more likely to elicit a high-quality outputs.
+Effective prompts are more likely to elicit high-quality outputs.
 Garbage prompt in, garbage response from the LLM.

 I started with a fairly simple prompt:
 ```text